ChrisRDavila/Pizza-parlor/TEST.md

 ## Test:
 Should specify a style for a Pizza from an array of options
 ## Code:
-et testPizza = new Pizza(0, 0, "red", "pepperoni", "olive")
+let testPizza = new Pizza(0, 0, "red", "pepperoni", "olive");
+chooseStyle["regular", "deep-dish", "thin-crust"]
 ## Expected Output:
 Pizza {size:small, style:regular...}

 ## Test:
+Should allow to specify a type of sauce from array of options for new Pizza Object
 ## Code:
+let testPizza = new Pizza(0, 0, 0, "pepperoni", "olive");
+suaceType["red", "white", "BBQ"]
 ## Expected Output:
+Pizza {size:small, style:regular, sauce:red...}

 ## Test:
 ## Code: